AndrewSav/terraform_vsphere_vm_cluster/readme.md

 * Use DHCP or static IP addresses for new VMs
 * Override individual provisioning properties on group or individual VM basis
 * Specify additional disks if required
-* Automatically a Kubespray inventory
+* Automatically generate a Kubespray inventory
 * Customize inventory template file for your needs

 A vSphere virtual machine has a lot of parameters, so it was not feasible to support all of them.
 Following parameters are supported: